 Security Considerations

-Documents carried by the NSI Protocol must be verifiable by requesters and providers within the (e.g. the requester agent must be able to determine that the contents of the document was not altered during delivery, and is in fact, the same document published by the source provider).
-The NSI Protocol includes an element in the document meta-data to allow for the association of a digital signature by the publishing NSA, which can then be used by reach requester within the to validate the authenticity of the attached document.
+Documents carried by the NSI Document Distribution Service Protocol must be verifiable by DDS requesters and DDS providers within the GDS (e.g. the requester agent must be able to determine that the contents of the document was not altered during delivery, and is in fact, the same document published by the source provider).
+The NSI Document Distribution Service Protocol includes an element in the document meta-data to allow for the association of a digital signature by the publishing NSA, which can then be used by reach requester within the GDS to validate the authenticity of the attached document.
 Specification of the type of digital signature and algorithms used is left for definition outside of this specification since it may be document specific.

 It is also assumed that exchange of documents between requester and provider NSA roles is secured to the level of other protocols within the NSI protocol suite.
 This security must include authentication, authorization, and confidentiality.
 To this end, the following security text is incorporated from [OGF NSI-CS].